w3c/web-advertising/OnlineAdvertisingParticipants.md

-# The Use Cases of Online Advertising
+s# The Use Cases of Online Advertising

 Discussion Paper for the
 W3C Advertising Business Group